Offertory: Collection of alms

 In traditional forms of Christianity, a tithe (the first tenth of one's income) is seen as what is owed to God, while alms (offerings) are anything contributed beyond that.

 During the offertory or immediately before it, a collection of money or other gifts for the poor or for the church is taken up.

-In the Roman Rite of the Catholic Church, these may be brought forward together with the bread and wine, but they are not to be placed on the altar.
+In the Roman Rite of the Catholic Church, as well as the Lutheran Churches, these offerings may be brought forward together with the bread and wine, but they are to be placed "in a suitable place but away from the Eucharistic table".

 In many Anglican, Baptist and Methodist churches, a collection plate, basket or bag is often used during the offertory to gather the gifts of the faithful (tithes and alms) for the support of the church and for charity.
 These may then be brought into the chancel.

+A "second collection" to provide financial support to a particular good cause sometimes takes place at the end of a service.
+The second collection can, however, be collected during the service and also taken up during the offertory.